About Mahibere Kidusan

 Mahiber Kidusan is set under the Sunday School department of the Ethiopian Orthodox Church.
 It provides spiritual services by its sub centers in the dioceses all over the country and in the Diaspora.

-Feast of Covenant of Mercy
+Feast of Paraclete

-The Sixth Month
+The Tenth Month